 In an ongoing effort to protect taxpayers from identity theft, the IRS, state tax agencies and the tax industry are asking for driver’s license numbers or state-issued identification numbers.
 Providing this information helps verify identity and can prevent unnecessary delays in tax return processing.

-For identity theft protection, ADOR does not initiate communication with taxpayers via email.
 The department urges taxpayers to be cautious of companies or individuals offering free incentives or trying to collect money.

 Keep in mind that ADOR will never: